 School Tuition Organizations (STO-1 or "Original" STO Credit).
 A credit may be claimed for donations to a nongovernmental primary or secondary school tuition organization (STO) that allocates at least 90% of its annual revenue to educational scholarships or tuition grants.
 Laws 2010, Chapter 293 provides that the maximum amount of the credit be adjusted for inflation each year and prohibits taxpayers from swapping donations with others for the benefit of their dependents.
-The maximum credit that can be claimed on the 2023 Arizona tax return is \$655 for taxpayers filing as single or head of household and \$1,308 for married couples filing jointly.
+The maximum credit that can be claimed on the 2024 Arizona tax return is \$731 for taxpayers filing as single or head of household and \$1,459 for married couples filing jointly.
 Laws 2010, Chapter 188 allows a donation made between the close of the tax year and the individual income tax filing deadline to be applied to either the current or preceding tax year for the purpose of claiming the individual income tax credit.
 A 5-year carry forward of the credit is allowed [A.R.S. § 43-1089].
 See Appendix B in the Tax Handbook for a comparison of private school tax credits.

 School Tuition Organizations (STO-2 or "Switcher" STO Credit).
 Laws 2012, Chapter 4 created a new tax credit for cash contributions to school tuition organizations (STO).
-The new credit, which is effective retroactively from January 1, 2012, is only available if the tax-filer has already claimed the maximum amount under the existing STO tax credit program for individuals (see STO-1 above).
+The new credit, which is effective retroactively from January 1, 2012, is only available if the tax-filer has already claimed the maximum amount under the "Original" STO tax credit program for individuals (see STO-1 above).
 The Department of Revenue is required to adjust the maximum credit amount for inflation each year.
-The maximum credit that can be claimed for TY 2023 is \$652 for taxpayers filing as single or head of household and \$1,301 for married couples.
+The maximum credit that can be claimed for TY 2024 is \$728 for taxpayers filing as single or head of household and \$1,451 for married couples.
 Scholarship monies generated by the new credit are available only to students who either: (1) attended public school full-time for at least 90 days in the prior year and transferred to private school, (2) are the dependent of a member of the armed forces, (3) are entering Kindergarten, or (4) received a STO scholarship in the prior year under 1 of the first 3 criteria.
 Beginning in TY 2021, Laws 2021, Chapter 412 expands the list of eligible students to include those who were homeschooled, moved from out of state, or held an Empowerment Scholarship Account (ESA).
 Laws 2022, Chapter 388 expanded eligibility further to include any Arizona resident who is eligible to enroll in an Arizona public school and does not otherwise qualify for an ESA [A.R.S. § 43-1089.03].
+Laws 2024, Chapter 221 expands the eligibility for scholarships to include foster care children that meet certain requirements, as outlined in the Impact of Statutory Changes section.
 See Appendix B in the Tax Handbook for a comparison of private school tax credits.